 Bus stops and shelters continued to be brought up to current disability access and inclusion standards in partnership with the Public Transport Authority.
 A total of five stop shelters were upgraded in 2017-2018.
-In addition, the Town financially contributed \$4,000 towards a bus shelter upgrade on the boundary between the Town and City of South Perth.
+In addition, the Town financially contributed \$4,000 towards a bus shelter upgrade on the boundary between the Town and the City of South Perth.

-An innovative solar powered smart bench has been installed on Albany Hwy on the verge abutting property No 463 Albany Highway (Town sump), East Victoria Park within the vicinity of Park Centre.
+An innovative solar powered smart bench was installed on Albany Hwy on the verge abutting property No 463 Albany Highway (Town sump), East Victoria Park within the vicinity of Park Centre.
 The bench is sustainably powered by using solar energy to energise your smart devices.
 The bench is capable of charging three mobile devices simultaneously, two using wired charging and one using a wireless charging station.
-In addition, it is equipped with a router, into which a USB mobile modem can be plugged into to facilitate internet access.
+In addition, it is equipped with a router, where a USB mobile modem can be plugged in, to facilitate internet access.

-- 44087 m2 of road resurfaced - 3 right of ways upgraded by the Town with new pavement, drainage and lighting - 96 street light faults reported to Western Power - 5 Bus stops and shelters upgraded - Upgraded and repaired underground electrical wiring of the street lights for the stairs of Burswood Train Station
+44,0 987m of road resurfaced

+3 right of ways upgraded by the Town with new pavement, drainage and lighting

+96 street light faults reported to Western Power

+5 bus stops and shelters upgraded

+Upgrade d and repaired underground

+electrical wiring of the street lights for the

+stairs of Burswood Train Station